robertorosero/pyhtonmig/Doc/library/logging.rst

 .. attribute:: Logger.propagate

-   If this evaluates to false, logging messages are not passed by this logger or by child loggers to higher level (ancestor) loggers.
+   If this evaluates to false, logging messages are not passed by this logger or by its child loggers to the handlers of higher level (ancestor) loggers.
 The constructor sets this attribute to 1.

 .. method:: Logger.setLevel(lvl)